tapfortap/Documentation/AndroidIntegrationGuide.md

 ##  General Information ##

 Integrating Tap for Tap into your app is usually really easy.
-Add our library, `TapForTap.jar`, to your Android project, call `TapForTap.initialize()` when your app starts, and then add a `com.tapfortap.BannerAd` to your layout or display an interstitial or app wall (if you are showing ads in that app).
-That's it!
+Follow the steps below to get started.

 # Instructions #